cloud-whisperer/mini-projects/aws-eventbridge-lambda/README.md

 ## 💡 Key Learnings & Outcomes

-⚡ - Understood the core mechanics of AWS SNS and its integration with Lambda.
+- ⚡ Understood the core mechanics of AWS SNS and its integration with Lambda.
-<br>📨 - Learned how SNS topic subscriptions work and the importance of confirmation emails.
+- 📨 Learned how SNS topic subscriptions work and the importance of confirmation emails.
-<br>🔗 - Strengthened familiarity with event-driven architectures and decoupled service communication.
+- 🔗 Strengthened familiarity with event-driven architectures and decoupled service communication.
-<br>🛠️ - Practiced building serverless functions to support lightweight automation use cases.
+- 🛠️ Practiced building serverless functions to support lightweight automation use cases.